-- b) DataDescriptorNOPIn: that defines the iSCSI Return Ping data buffer - 10.4 Interactions for receiving an iSCSI PDU
+- a) BHS of the NOP-In PDU as defined in [RFC3720]. - b) DataDescriptorNOPIn: that defines the iSCSI Return Ping data buffer.

+10.4.
+Interactions for Receiving an iSCSI PDU

 The only PDUs that are received by an iSCSI layer operating on a Datamover layer are the iSCSI control-type PDUs.
-The Datamover layer delivers the iSCSI control-type PDUs as they arrive, qualifying each with the Connection_Handle (see section 5.3) that identifies the iSCSI connection the PDU is meant for.
+The Datamover layer delivers the iSCSI control-type PDUs as they arrive, qualifying each with the Connection_Handle (see Section 5.3) that identifies the iSCSI connection for which the PDU is meant.
 The subsequent processing of the iSCSI control-type PDUs proceeds as defined in [RFC3720].

-10.4.1 General Control-type PDU notification
+10.4.1.
+General Control-Type PDU Notification

 This sub-section describes the general mechanics applicable to several control-type PDUs.
-The following sub-sections note additional considerations for control-type PDUs not covered in this sub-section.
+The following sub-sections note additional considerations for control-type PDUs that are not covered in this sub-section.

-The Control_Notify Operational Primitive is used for notifying the arrival of the following iSCSI control-type PDUs: SCSI Command, SCSI Response, Task Management Function Request, Task Management Function Response, Asynchronous Message, Text Request, Text Response, Logout command, Logout Response, SNACK, Reject, NOP-Out, NOP-In.
+The Control_Notify Operational Primitive is used to notify the iSCSI layer of the arrival of the following iSCSI control-type PDUs: SCSI Command, SCSI Response, Task Management Function Request, Task Management Function Response, Asynchronous Message, Text Request, Text Response, Logout Command, Logout Response, SNACK, Reject, NOP-Out, NOP-In.

-10.4.2 SCSI Data Transfer PDUs
+10.4.2.
+SCSI Data Transfer PDUs

-10.4.2.1 SCSI Data-out
+10.4.2.1.
+SCSI Data-Out

-The Control_Notify Operational Primitive is used for notifying the iSCSI layer of the arrival of a SCSI Data-out PDU carrying the non-immediate unsolicited data.
-Note however that the solicited SCSI Data-out arriving on the target is not notified to the iSCSI layer using the Control_Notify Primitive because the solicited SCSI Data-out was not sent by the initiator iSCSI layer as control-type PDUs.
+The Control_Notify Operational Primitive is used to notify the iSCSI layer of the arrival of a SCSI Data-Out PDU carrying the nonimmediate unsolicited data.
+Note however that the solicited SCSI Data-Out arriving on the target does not cause a notification to the iSCSI layer using the Control_Notify Primitive because the solicited SCSI Data-Out was not sent by the initiator iSCSI layer as controltype PDUs.

-10.4.2.2 SCSI Data-in
+10.4.2.2.
+SCSI Data-In

-The arrival of the SCSI Data-in is not notified to the iSCSI layer by the Datamover layer at the initiator, because SCSI Data-in is an iSCSI data-type PDU (see section 5.1).
-The iSCSI layer at the initiator however may infer the arrival of the SCSI Data-in when it receives a subsequent notification of the SCSI Response PDU via a Control_Notify invocation.
-While this document does not contemplate the possibility of a Data-in PDU being received at the initiator iSCSI layer, specific Datamover protocols may define how to deal with an unexpected inbound SCSI Data-in PDU that may result in the initiator iSCSI layer receiving the Data-in PDU.
-This document leaves the details of handling this error scenario to the specific Datamover protocols, so each may define the appropriate error handling specific to the Datamover environment.
+The Datamover layer does not notify the iSCSI layer of the arrival of the SCSI Data-in at the initiator, because SCSI Data-in is an iSCSI data-type PDU (see section 5.1).
+The iSCSI layer at the initiator however may infer the arrival of the SCSI Data-In when it receives a subsequent notification of the SCSI Response PDU via a Control_Notify invocation.

+While this document does not contemplate the possibility of a Data-In PDU being received at the initiator iSCSI layer, specific Datamover protocols may define how to deal with an unexpected inbound SCSI